shaunaksachdev/shaunaksachdev/README.md

-Hello World!
-I'm Shaunak Sachdev

-Welcome to my GitHub!
-I'm a passionate data science student who loves working with data, building machine learning models, and exploring cool tech projects.
-Let's connect and create something impactful!

 ---

-## 👨‍💻 About Me

-🎓 3rd-year Data Science Student at Simon Fraser University
+👋🏽 Hi!
+I’m Shaunak, a Data Science major at Simon Fraser University with a passion for Machine Learning and real-world problem solving.

-📍 Based in Burnaby, BC
-📊 Aspiring Machine Learning Engineer | Former Research Assistant
-🎯 Passionate about data-driven storytelling and impactful tech
+💻 I work with Python, R, SQL, and love blending tech with creativity using tools like Figma and Adobe Suite.

+⚽️ Off-screen, I’m into chess, soccer, and staying up to date with tech trends.
+Let’s connect over code—or a chess opening!

 ---